 For nearly 50 years, Siegel+Gale has been in the business of building the world’s most iconic brands—often, in times of change.
 With an uncertain political climate, technology accelerating the need for business change and an ever-increasing demand for simpler brand experiences, companies across the board were reevaluating their approach in 2016.
 We want to share some of the many ways we enable our clients and partner agencies to touch customers every day during the moments that matter.

 What does brand experience design consist of?
 And what can brands looking to create a great brand experience learn from disruptors?

 In this Q&A, we speak with Margaret Molloy, Global CMO and Head of Business Development.
 As a visible and active participant in the CMO community, Margaret has a unique perspective on the future of marketing and the role of the modern CMO.

 Corporate logos being referenced in apparel is nothing new.
 But a new subversion is taking place.
 Carrefour, Boots and WH Smith serving as motifs on Anya Hindmarch handbags.
 McDonalds being referenced in Moschino’s catwalk shows.
 Fashion is usually a good barometer for millennial attitudes – so does this trend suggest that they think logos are a big fat LOL?
 And how do brands create experiences to engage this audience?

 When the cyclical oil and gas industry experiences a global downturn, there’s a lot of uncertainty.
 How do we manage production?
 Where can we cut costs?
 When will prices return?
 Analysts predict, but nobody knows.
 In all of the complexity, there’s one thing we can count on—consolidation is inevitable.

 SMPL Q&A is a blog feature in which we interview experts on all things relevant to branding, design and simplicity.
-In this Q&A, we speak with Lisa Kane, senior strategy director, about healthcare branding, the significance of a great patient experience and where healthcare providers should focus.
+In this Q&A we speak with Jeff Lapatine, strategy director, about brand naming strategies one might take after a merger, acquisition or spin-off.